segmentio/segment-docs/src/connections/functions/insert-functions.md

 - Logs display any messages to console.log() from the function.

 > warning ""
 > The Event Tester won't make use of an Insert Function, show how an Insert Function impacts your data, or send data downstream through the Insert Function pipeline.
 The Event Tester is not impacted by an Insert Function at all.
-Use the Function tester rather than the Event Tester to see how your Insert Function impacts your data.
+The mapping tester is also not compatible with an Insert Function.
+Use the Function tester rather than the Event Tester or mapping tester to see how your Insert Function impacts your data.

 ## Save and deploy the destination insert function